Irregular Heartbeat

 Types of abnormal heart rhythms include:

-• Atrial fibrillation (AFib) – the most common heart rhythm condition, affecting more than six million Americans.
-It can be difficult to diagnose because it is an irregular heartbeat that often comes and goes.
+• Atrial fibrillation (AFib) - the most common heart rhythm condition, affecting more than six million Americans.
+It can be difficult to diagnose because it is an irregular heartbeat that often comes and goes, called intermittent AFib.

-• Atrial flutter – a single electrical impulse that occurs in the right atrium, causing a fast heart rate.
+• Atrial flutter - a single electrical impulse that occurs in the upper chamber of the heart, causing a fast heart rate.

 • Supraventricular tachycardia - a fast heartbeat occurring in the upper heart chambers.